-This ill-fated system was originally developed by Atari in 1984, but at that time Atari's incompetent management was intent on concentrating on the home computer market.
-As a result, the 7800 rotted on a shelf until 1986.
-Sensing a revitalized home video game market about two years too late, the Atari 7800 was released to a tepid reception.
-With no perceivable innovation and a library of old games, even Atari-themed magazines questioned the system's timing and viability.
-Its main selling point was backward compatibility with the Atari 2600 - not very appealing to hardcore gamers of the time.
-In terms of technology, the 7800 was actually a small step down from its predecessor, the Atari 5200.
+With no perceivable innovation and a library of older games, even Atari-themed magazines questioned the system's timing and viability.
+Its primary selling point was backward compatibility with the Atari 2600.
+In terms of technology the 7800 was actually a small step down from its predecessor, the Atari 5200.

-Console durability: A. Lightweight and solid state, the 7800 tends to age well and does not break easily.
+Console durability: A. Lightweight and solid state, the 7800 does not easily break.

-Controllers: D. The standard 7800 controller feature a knob joystick and one large orange button on each side.
-Atari historians may recognize the design as one originally proposed as a special controller for the 2600.
-The joystick is tight and auto-centering, unlike the ill-fated 5200 controller.
-Unfortunately, it still has the uncomfortable, 5200-inspired shape, and playing any button-tapping game for an extended period of time can be a painful experience.
-Fortunately, the 7800 supports Atari 2600 joysticks, and most 7800 games work fine with them despite the single button limitation.
+While the self-centering joystick is an improvement over the ill-fated 5200 controller, it still has an uncomfortable shape.
+Playing any button-tapping game for an extended period of time can be a painful experience.
+Fortunately, the 7800 supports Atari 2600 joysticks, and most 7800 games work fine with them despite their single-button limitation.

 Packaging: B. Atari 7800 games were packaged in the same style of boxes as the Atari 2600 and 5200.
 Silver in color, the boxes feature red lettering on the sides and colorful, stylized artwork on the front.

 Pack-In Game: C. Though not a bad game, Pole Position II wasn't the most inspired choice for Atari's new console.
 Frankly it looked a lot like the original game released way back in 1982.